ThibaultJanBeyer/DragSelect/README.md

 // and can now use start() and stop() like so: ds.getSelection();  // returns all currently selected nodes ds.addSelectables(document.getElementsByClassName('selectable-node'));  // adds elements that can be selected.
-Intelligent algorythm never adds elements twice. ds.stop();  // will teardown/stop the whole functionality ds.start();  // reset the functionality after a teardown
+Intelligent algorythm never adds elements twice. ds.break();  // used in callbacks to disable the execution of the upcoming code.
+It will not teardown the functionality. ds.stop();  // will teardown/stop the whole functionality ds.start();  // reset the functionality after a teardown
 ```